awsdocs/amazon-dynamodb-developer-guide/doc_source/DAX.client.run-application-dotnet.md

    The first program creates a DynamoDB table named `TryDaxTable`\.
 The second program writes data to the table\.

-1. You will now some programs to perform `GetItem`, `Query` and `Scan` operations on your DAX cluster\.
+1. Now run some programs to perform `GetItem`, `Query`, and `Scan` operations on your DAX cluster\.
 To determine the endpoint for your DAX cluster, choose one of the following:
-   +  **Using the DynamoDB console**—choose your DAX cluster\.
-The cluster endpoint is shown in the console\.
-For example:
+   +  **Using the DynamoDB console** — Choose your DAX cluster\.
+The cluster endpoint is shown on the console; for example:

      ```
-     mycluster.frfx8h.clustercfg.dax.amazonaws.com:8111
+     mycluster.frfx8h.clustercfg.dax.usw2.amazonaws.com:8111
      ```
-   + **Using the AWS CLI**—type the following command:
+   + **Using the AWS CLI** — Type the following command:

      ```
      aws dax describe-clusters --query "Clusters[*].ClusterDiscoveryEndpoint"
      ```

-      The cluster endpoint port and address are shown in the output\.
-For example:
+     The cluster endpoint port and address are shown in the output; for example:

      ```
      {
          "Port": 8111,
-         "Address":"mycluster.frfx8h.clustercfg.dax.amazonaws.com"
+         "Address":"mycluster.frfx8h.clustercfg.dax.usw2.amazonaws.com"
      }
      ```